Two Red Bowls

 you may also like

-View More: cakes· desserts· layer cakes· miniature cakes· small batch baking
+view more: cakes· desserts· layer cakes· miniature cakes· small batch baking

-« spinach salad with warm bacon honey mustard dressing
+Previous Post: « spinach salad with warm bacon honey mustard dressing

-mashed potatoes with sage brown butter »
+Next Post: mashed potatoes with sage brown butter »

 say hello!
-Cancel reply

 Your email address will not be published.
+Required fields are marked *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-1. Stephanie (@StephRussell26) says
+1. Stephanie (@StephRussell26)

-02.25.2014 at 7:09 am
+February 25, 2014 at 7:09 am

 So pretty!
 I love miniature cakes.
 They make me feel indulgent without toooo much guilt. 🙂 And really, anything with goat cheese /and/ cream cheese is bound to be a winner.
 Love this so much!